aspose-pdf/Aspose.PDF-Documentation/net/working-with-facades/pdfextractor/extract-text/_index.md

 }
 ```

-To Extract the Text Extraction Model use the following code:
+To Extract the Text Extraction Mode use the following code:

 ```csharp
 public static void ExtractTextExtractonMode()